 The primary anisotropies, the integrated Sachs-Wolfe effect, and the scattering from a homogeneous distribution of ionized gas, can all be calculated using linear perturbation theory.
-Available codes include CAMB and CLASS [9], the former widely used embedded within the analysis package CosmoMC [33] and in higher-level analysis packages such as CosmoSIS [34] and CosmoLike [35].
+Available codes include CAMB and CLASS [9], the former widely used embedded within the analysis package CosmoMC [35] and in higher-level analysis packages such as CosmoSIS [36], CosmoLike [37], and Cobaya [38].
 Gravitational lensing is also calculated in these codes.
-Secondary effects, such as inhomogeneities in the reionization process, and scattering from gravitationally-collapsed gas (the Sunyaev-Zeldovich or SZ effect), require more complicated, and more uncertain, calculations.
+Secondary effects, such as inhomogeneities in the reionization process, and scattering from gravitationally-collapsed gas (the Sunvaev-Zeldovich or SZ effect), require more complicated, and more uncertain, calculations.

 The upshot is that the detailed pattern of anisotropies depends on all of the cosmological parameters.
-In a typical cosmology, the anisotropy power spectrum [usually plotted as $\ell(\ell+1)C{\ell}$] features a flat plateau at large angular scales (small l), followed by a series of oscillatory features at higher angular scales, the first and most prominent being at around one degree ($\ell \simeq 200$).
+In a typical cosmology, the anisotropy power spectrum [usually plotted as $\ell(\ell+1)C{\ell}/2\pi$ ] features a flat plateau at large angular scales (small $\ell$ ), followed by a series of oscillatory features at higher angular scales, the first and most prominent being at around one degree ( $\ell \simeq 200$ ).
 These features, known as acoustic peaks, represent the oscillations of the photon-baryon fluid around the time of decoupling.
 Some features can be closely related to specific parameters-for instance, the location in multipole space of the set of peaks probes the spatial geometry, while the relative heights of the peaks probe the baryon density-but many other parameters combine to determine the overall shape.

-The 2018 data release from the Planck satellite [1] gives the most powerful results to date on the spectrum of CMB temperature anisotropies, with a precision determination of the temperature power spectrum to beyond $\ell = 2000$.
-The Atacama Cosmology Telescope (ACT) and South Pole Telescope (SPT) experiments extend these results to higher angular resolution, though without full-sky coverage.
-Planck and the polarisation-sensitive versions of ACT and SPT give the state of the art in measuring the spectrum of E-polarization anisotropies and the correlation spectrum between temperature and polarization.
+The 2018 data release from the Planck satellite [1] gives the most powerful results to date on the spectrum of CMB temperature anisotropies, with a precision determination of the temperature power spectrum to beyond $\ell = 2000$ .
+The Atacama Cosmology Telescope (ACT) and South Pole Telescope (SPT) experiments extend these results to higher angular resolution, though without fullsky coverage.
+Planck and the polarization-sensitive versions of ACT and SPT give the current state of the art in measuring the spectrum of E-polarization anisotropies and the correlation spectrum between temperature and polarization.
 These are consistent with models based on the parameters we have described, and provide accurate determinations of many of those parameters [2].
 Primordial B-mode polarization has not been detected (although the gravitational lensing effect on B modes has been measured).

 The data provide an exquisite measurement of the location of the set of acoustic peaks, determining the angular-diameter distance of the last-scattering surface.
 In combination with other data this strongly constrains the spatial geometry, in a manner consistent with spatial flatness and excluding significantly-curved Universes.
 CMB data give a precision measurement of the age of the Universe.
 The CMB also gives a baryon density consistent with, and at higher precision than, that coming from BBN.
 It affirms the need for both dark matter and dark energy.
 It shows no evidence for dynamics of the dark energy, being consistent with a pure cosmological constant (w = -1).
 The density perturbations are consistent with a power-law primordial spectrum, and there is no indication yet of tensor perturbations.
-The current best-fit for the reionization optical depth from CMB data, $\tau = 0.054$, is in line with models of how early structure formation induces reionization.
+The current best-fit for the reionization optical depth from CMB data, $\tau = 0.054$ , is in line with models of how early structure formation induces reionization.

-Planck has also made the first all-sky map of the CMB lensing field, which probes the entire matter distribution in the Universe and adds some additional constraining power to the CMB-only data-sets.
-These measurements are compatible with the expected effect in the standard cosmology.
+Planck also made the first all-sky map of the CMB lensing field, which probes the entire matter distribution in the Universe and adds some additional constraining power to the CMB-only datasets.
+The recent ACT results [39] demonstrate very well the reconstruction of the mass power spectrum at intermediate redshifts from CMB gravitational lensing.
+These measurements are consistent with Planck, supporting $\Lambda CDM$ (see more in the CMB chapter).